mandel-macaque/marille/docs/samples/fswatcher.md

 ## Main Loop

 Marilles consuming loops are executed in the current thread.
 Because of that it is important to make sure that the consuming loop does not block the thread.
-Teh FileSystemWatcher also uses the current thread to raise events.
+The FileSystemWatcher also uses the current thread to raise events.
 If both the Hub and the FileSystemWatcher are running in the same thread it is possible that the FileSystemWatcher will block the Hub from processing, we can avoid the situation by running the hub in a background thread: